jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 ---
 ### 1c.
 Implementations

-Below is our written function that both analytically & computationally, depends on input argument, solves for the global minimum variance weight $$w$$, a unique solution that minimizes portfolio's risk $$\sigma_p$$, requiring only an input of any *M x M* covariance matrix of M securities:
+Below is our written function that both analytically & computationally, depends on input argument (analytical on default), solves for the global minimum variance weight $$w$$, a unique solution that minimizes portfolio's risk $$\sigma_p$$, requiring only an input of any *M x M* covariance matrix of M securities:

 ```python
 def minVar(covariance_matrix,analytical_method=True):